 My house’s transition from the late 70s into our current era… with Feng Shui in mind.
 Part 1.

 Are you planning on renovating your house?
-Today, I would like to show you how to incorporate Feng Shui into the renovation of your home, by showing you how I did it.
+Today, I would like to write about how to incorporate Feng Shui into the renovation of your home, by showing you how I did it with mine.

 Let me preface this by also telling you: I did not use a contractor.
-I hired workers separately and hoped that my first trial as a contractor would work out and save us money.
+I hired workers separately and hoped that my first trial as a contractor would work out.
 The timeline has been like this.
-First, we spent a month tearing down some walls, redoing floors, removing popcorn from the ceiling (that very questionable texture that was trendy in the 70s and 80s), repainting the inside, redoing bathrooms, redoing the kitchen with all new appliances and cabinetry…. using all the Feng Shui tools at my disposal, as you can imagine.
+First, we spent a month repurposing rooms, redoing floors, removing popcorn from the ceiling (that very questionable texture that was trendy in the 70s), repainting the inside, redoing bathrooms, redoing the kitchen with all new appliances and cabinetry…. using all the Feng Shui tools at my disposal, as you can imagine.

 Then, we moved in… and absolutely loved living in our newly renovated home.
 But there was still work to do, namely removing the carpet on the stairs, taking out a million staples from them (we did it by hand), repainting them, making new kitchen cabinet doors because the old ones were falling apart, installing shelves and furnishing the whole place.

-Please see below pictures of my budget-conscious* renovation Part 1 through a series of Before and After photos. ( *compared to hiring a contractor)
+Please see below pictures of my renovation Part 1 through a series of Before and After photos.

 We started by removing all the popcorn from the ceiling, a texture that looks like cottage cheese.
 If (thankfully) you are not familiar with popcorn, zoom in on the ceiling in the photo below.